Cookie Management

 When you first view the cookies tab in DataGrail Consent, you'll notice there are no rules defined, so no cookies are managed.
 If you already know the rules you want to define (in the case of migrating from another vendor), you can start adding them within the managed tab.

-- Navigate to Containers in the Consent Settings page.
+- Navigate to Plugins in the Consent Settings page.

-- Toggle the Cookie Scanner to on.
+- Toggle the Manage Cookies plugin to on.
 By selecting this option and publishing our updates, you grant DataGrail permission to deploy our scanning technology and begin cookie sampling from any sites connected to this container.

 Interpreting Results